huijing/slides/100-aea-2022/README.md

 So let's look into that.
 This whole pre-written styles thing, and see if CSS grid can fit into that style of CSS organisation.
 This flexbox-powered grid markup is heavily based on Bootstrap's implementation.

-The basic function is the ability to have items within a 12-column grid.
+The basic function of this grid system is the ability to have items within a 12-column grid.
 These items can span different number of columns.
-And if you're using flexbox, you can do that by setting the `flex-basis` component of the flex item to the appropriate percentage.
+And if you're using flexbox, you can do that by setting the `width` value for the set of classes to the appropriate percentage for a 12-column layout.

 Sometimes you may want some empty space between items in your layout, and Bootstrap uses margins to achieve this "push" capability, where the amount being pushed matches up to the column percentages.